TOAST-DOCS/Gamebase/en/aos-push.md

 **PUSH_EXTERNAL_LIBRARY_ERROR**

-* Occurs in the TOAST Cloud Push library.
+* Occurs in the NHN Cloud Cloud Push library.
 * Check the error code as below.

 ```java